weliveindetail/talks/README.md

 talks
 =====

-Slides and code example from talks and lectures I gave
+Slides and code examples from talks and lectures I gave